Co-sponsored by Columbia’s Office of University Life

 Thursday, October 7, 2021 | 6:00-7:15 p.m.
 ET

-This event was recorded and will be shared via University Life’s YouTube channel.
+This event was recorded and is available on Columbia’s University Life YouTube channel.

 Panel of publishing insiders (agents and editors) talk about the formal requirements for getting a book deal with a major trade publisher.
 Includes a discussion of what makes a project “trade” versus “academic.”